ADA-AA/ Section 504 Complaint Procedure

 ADA-AA and Section 504 of the Rehabilitation Act Complaint Procedure

-The University of Massachusetts Boston has adopted an internal grievance procedure for prompt and equitable resolution of complaints alleging any action prohibited by federal regulations implementing Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990 (ADA).
-Section 504 and ADA state, in part, that "no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by such an entity."
+The University of Massachusetts Boston has adopted an internal complaint procedure for prompt and equitable resolution of complaints alleging any action prohibited by federal regulations implementing Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act Amendments Act of 2008 (ADA-AA).
+Section 504 and ADA-AA state, in part, that "no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of a public entity, or be subjected to discrimination by such an entity."

-All such grievances/complaints should be addressed to the attention of the ADA Compliance Officer who has been designated to coordinate the University's ADA and Section 504 compliance efforts.
+All such complaints should be addressed to the attention of the ADA Compliance Officer who has been designated to coordinate the University's ADA-AA and Section 504 compliance efforts.

 Office of Diversity and Inclusion

 Before filing a complaint, the complainant is encouraged to contact the supervisor of the department or office in which the alleged violation occurred.
 The supervisor should evaluate the situation and attempt an informal resolution.